Sketchify-Dev/pulseguard-oracle/README.md

 ## Why This Fits Trading Infrastructure

 - **For traders:** a fast, visual risk reading on any token before they ape in
-- **For AI agents:** a free, single-call API returning structured JSON — no auth, no setup
+- **For AI agents:** a free, single-call API returning structured JSON, no auth, no setup
 - **Extensible:** the risk formula, AI prompt, and data source are isolated and easy to swap or extend e.g. adding on-chain metrics or plugging into Bitget Agent Hub's Skill Hub

 ## Roadmap

-- [ ] Batch endpoint — score multiple tokens in a single request
+- [ ] Batch endpoint, score multiple tokens in a single request
 - [ ] Response caching to reduce CoinGecko rate-limit pressure
 - [ ] Historical risk tracking (score over time)
 - [ ] Integration with Bitget Agent Hub's on-chain/sentiment skills